The Best States to Live In for Young Adults: Top U.S. Places to Thrive

 6. Kansas

 Kansas is another state on this top-ten list that ranks among the ten most youthful in the country.
-That suggests the conditions in this survey help attract and keep young adult residents.
+That suggests that the conditions in this survey will help attract and keep young residents.

 Young people who aren’t yet ready to buy a house should have no problem finding a place to live in Kansas.
 The state ranks fourth for residential rental availability.